 While these base layers will presumably be the "next-to-skin" layer, it is an added bonus when you can wear a tank or tee underneath if you expect conditions to warm up.
 Not only that, but you want to make sure that you can throw layers over top and remove them without getting a whole bunch of static electricity buildup that causes the garment to ride up and get uncomfortable after long stints outside.

 Surprisingly, the Smartwool Midweight Crew actually took home one of the lowest ratings for layering.
 This is primarily because of the static cling that we experienced numerous times when trying to layer a Patagonia R1 - Women's on top of it.
 The sleeves clung, got stuck and provided us with frustrating moments of trying to straighten out the materials.
 All other shirts performed better in this department except the Under Armour Crew 2.0 due to its thicker composition and incredibly rigid structure.

-Fitting layers under and over the Arc'teryx Rho LT Zip and the REI Space Dye Zip T was EASY!
+Fitting layers under and over the Arc'teryx Rho LT Zip was EASY!
 Not only that but both sport incredibly long torsos, which our testers (with varying chest sizes) loved.
 Unlike the Smartwool NTS, changing out layers was hassle-free with these two top-scoring layers.